 The NSHaRP process provides a mechanism to quickly and effectively inform affected users and to manage the mitigation process.

-It allows CERTs to tailor how and for what type of incidents they want their notifications to be triggered for.
+It allows Computer Emergency Response Teams (CERTs) to tailor how and for what type of incidents they want their notifications to be triggered for.
 The system serves as an extension to the national research and education networking (NREN) organisations CERTs, if they do not have either the available human or the technical resources to monitor for security incidents affecting their users.

 NSHaRP extends the NRENs' detection and mitigation capability across into the GÉANT network and to its borders with other networks, therefore enabling the attack to be mitigated before it transits the GÉANT network.
 This is a highly innovative and unique security service in that it caters for different requirements from each NREN, by enabling the customisation of their NREN specific alerts in their hands.